 When it comes to our feline friends, there are certain habits that we know they love.
 Cats love to send those objects flying off our countertops.
 They have a love of fresh water coming from the faucet, too.
 And another thing that almost every cat loves?
 Being perched up high.
-There are some kitties that are more fond of perching than others, and there are even certain breeds of cats that fancy themselves a good perch, too.
+Some kitties are more fond of perching than others, and there are even certain breeds of cats that fancy themselves a good perch, too.
 If you’ve ever wondered why it is that cats love to perch, well, just keep reading!

 Cats love to perch for a few reasons…